abhidesikan/madras-medley/content/book-reviews/sapiens.md

 ---
-title: "Sapiens: A Brief History of Humankind by Yuval Noah Harari"
+title: "Sapiens: A Brief History of Humankind by Yuval Noah Harari - Review by Abhishek Desikan"
 date: 2019-01-18T19:07:03-08:00
 draft: false
 ---